HenryMills/r1-connect-demo-phonegap/README.md

 #### setEnabled

-Enable or disable location service for giving location in SDK.
+Enable or disable the location service for giving location in the SDK.

 	R1LocationService.setEnabled(true);